The Signal (2007 American film): Transmission 2: The Jealousy Monster

 Written and directed by Jacob Gentry.

 Ben finds Lewis duct-taped and loosens his bonds.
 Lewis knocks Ben unconscious and puts him in the back of a pest control van.
 At a nearby apartment, a woman named Anna has killed her husband in self-defense but has continued planning for a party as if nothing has happened.
 Clark, Anna's neighbor and a conspiracy theorist, soon arrives.
 The two attempt to understand what is happening, and Clark admits that he decapitated Rod after Rod violently attacked him.
 Eventually Lewis arrives at the apartment after seeing Mya's crashed car.
 At first, Lewis befriends Anna and Clark, and they convince themselves that none of them have been affected by the signal.
 Lewis' violent and paranoid tendencies cause him to kill Anna's niece, Laura, who arrives seeking help.
 He dismisses the act as defending Anna, but Clark convinces him not to attack the next arrival, Jim, who is apparently oblivious of the situation.
 While Anna hallucinates that Clark is her husband, Lewis hallucinates that Jim is Ben, taunting him.
 He beats Jim to death, pins Clark to a chair using kitchen knives, and blinds Anna with insecticide.
 Convinced she knows nothing about Mya, Lewis forces Anna to ingest the poison.
-He exposes Clark to the signal interrogates him.
+He exposes Clark to the signal and interrogates him.
 Ben, having woken up and freed himself from Lewis's van, enters the apartment and knocks out Lewis.